Skip to content

 Dumbbell SLD (Single Leg Deadlift)

 How To Perform: Grab a dumbbell (or kettlebell) in one hand, preparing to work the opposite-side leg (left hand -> right leg, right hand -> left leg).
+Lean forward while letting your off-leg travel straight back in the air, until you feel a nice stretch or can touch the weight to your toe.
 Start light and focus on balance and mind-muscle connection for the best results.

 Muscles Worked: Glutes, hamstrings, lower back, balance/coordination